Takeaways from Everlaw Summit: Illuminate 2021

 Last week, we hosted over 20 ediscovery and legal experts during Everlaw Summit: Illuminate 2021.
 The two-day virtual event was a fantastic opportunity to take a pulse of the legal industry and see what’s in store for the future of ediscovery and legal technology as a whole.

 These virtual sessions shed light on some of the obstacles legal professionals have encountered over the past year and how some have overcome the unforeseen challenges by leveraging ediscovery.
-In particular, there were some consistent yet resonating themes that colored these virtual roundtable discussions, including:
+In particular, there were some consistent yet resonating ediscovery trends that colored these virtual roundtable discussions, including:

 After two days of wide-ranging conversations, attendees walked away with new learnings and actionable insights.
 Let’s dive into a couple of the bigger takeaways from our sessions.